Junpengalaitp/Algorithm-Data-Structure/markdown/sliding window.md

 ### LC 1658.
 Minimum Operations to Reduce X to Zero
 * reverse thinking: find the max length sub array that has sum equal to array sum - x
 * use standard two pointer approach

+### LC 187.
+Repeated DNA Sequences
+* use a hashset and check every length 10 window
+* if the set contains current string, add to result list